 Just because this unit centers on the Days of Creation as recounted in the Holy Bible’s Book of Genesis, it does not mean that its content will be of interest only to those who practice a Judeo-Christian religion or are aligned with a particular sect or denomination.

-Quadernity, the blog-book, is an artistic expression; it is meant neither as an academic critique of sacred scriptures nor of modern sciences; therefore, I invite you: two billion Christians, one and a half billion Muslims, one billion Hindus, hundreds of millions of Buddhists and Taoists, twenty-five million Sikhs, fourteen million Jews, as well as you: countless eager students of comparative religion, spirituality, philosophy and physics, to please unleash your own curiosity to explore the trans-dogmatic discoveries revealed here, as Quadernity shines “a new light on creation”.
+Quadernity, the blog-book, is an artistic expression; it is meant neither as an academic critique of sacred scriptures nor of modern sciences.
+Thanks to Quadernity, the sequential nature of creation in Genesis makes sense and holds fast under the scrutiny of scale, scope, science, and scriptural comparisons.
+Therefore, I invite you: two billion Christians, one and a half billion Muslims, one billion Hindus, hundreds of millions of Buddhists and Taoists, twenty-five million Sikhs, fourteen million Jews, as well as you: countless eager students of comparative religion, spirituality, philosophy and physics, to please unleash your own curiosity to explore the trans-dogmatic discoveries revealed here, as Quadernity shines “a new light on creation”.

-THIS UNIT AND THE FINAL UNIT (THE CREATION STORIES ARE RECONCILED AFTER ALL) REMAIN UNDER CONSTRUCTION.
+THIS PENULTIMATE UNIT AND THE FINAL UNIT (THE CREATION STORIES ARE RECONCILED AFTER ALL) REMAIN UNDER CONSTRUCTION.

 IF YOU WISH TO BE NOTIFIED WHEN THE BOOK IS FINALLY COMPLETED, PLEASE CLICK THE “FOLLOW” BUTTON BELOW.